Your Guide in Munich, Bavaria and Southern Germany

 Sports & Football

 Munich is a city with a rich history of sport, and there are numerous stories, anecdotes and details that deserve to be mentioned.
-This tour includes: the 1972 Olympic Stadium, the Olympic park, the commemoration site of the terror attach against the Israeli team, the stadium at Grünwalder Street, the training compound of Bayern Munich at Säbener Street and the Allianz Arena.
-This tour includes traveling with public transportation or private transportation, entrances to tehn Olympic Stadium and the Allianz Arena (all not included in the price, because these depend on number of participants).
+This tour includes: the 1972 Olympic Stadium, the Olympic park, the commemoration site of the terror attack against the Israeli team, the stadium at Grünwalder Street 8from the outside), the training compound of Bayern Munich at Säbener Street (from the outside, if there isn't a public training) and the Allianz Arena.
+This tour includes private transportation, entrances to the Olympic Stadium and the Allianz Arena (all not included in the price, because these depend on number of participants).

 Baroque and Rococo in Munich